About the Foundation

 History of the Foundation

-In 2006, Armond Hauge, a 1946 graduate, died and left Denfeld $3.2 million to start another renewable scholarship fund.
-This startling gift was made even more remarkable by the fact that Mr. Hauge was an auto mechanic for most of his life.
-He got his first job at age six and saved judiciously.
-Both the Saltwick and Hauge scholarships provide $3,000 renewable grants designed to support four years of post-secondary higher education.
+In 2006, Armond Hauge, a 1946 graduate, passed and left Denfeld $3.2 million to start another renewable scholarship fund.
+This startling gift was made even more remarkable by the fact that after graduation, Mr. Hauge was employed by a local car dealership as an auto mechanic and worked there for most of his life.
+He got his first job at age six and saved and invested judiciously, living on only half his income and saving the rest.

 In addition to these scholarships, the “Greater Denfeld Foundation Memorial Fund” was started with contributions from the Harry Fisher/Class of ’55 and the Steve Anderson Memorial Fund to help teachers and clubs fund special needs within the school.
 Donations from the Memorial Fund provide Denfeld teachers, coaches, advisors and staff with money for items not covered in their budgets to enhance students’ educational experiences.